Computer cooling: Heat sink lapping

-Mass-produced CPU heat spreaders and heatsink bases are never perfectly flat or smooth; if these surfaces are placed in the best contact possible, there will be air gaps which reduce heat conduction.
+Mass-produced CPU heat spreaders and heatsink bases are never perfectly flat or smooth; if these surfaces are placed in the best contact possible, there will be air gaps that reduce heat conduction.
 This can easily be mitigated by the use of thermal compound, but for the best possible results surfaces must be as flat as possible.
 This can be achieved by a laborious process known as lapping, which can reduce CPU temperature by typically 2 C-change.

 Rounded cables

 Most older PCs use flat ribbon cables to connect storage drives (IDE or SCSI).
 These large flat cables greatly impede airflow by causing drag and turbulence.
 Overclockers and modders often replace these with rounded cables, with the conductive wires bunched together tightly to reduce surface area.
-Theoretically, the parallel strands of conductors in a ribbon cable serve to reduce crosstalk (signal carrying conductors inducing signals in nearby conductors), but there is no empirical evidence of rounding cables reducing performance.
+Theoretically, the parallel strands of conductors in a ribbon cable serve to reduce crosstalk (signal-carrying conductors inducing signals in nearby conductors), but there is no empirical evidence of rounding cables reducing performance.
 This may be because the length of the cable is short enough so that the effect of crosstalk is negligible.
 Problems usually arise when the cable is not electromagnetically protected and the length is considerable, a more frequent occurrence with older network cables.

 These computer cables can then be cable tied to the chassis or other cables to further increase airflow.

-This is less of a problem with new computers that use serial ATA which has a much narrower cable.
+This is less of a problem with computers that use serial ATA, which has a much narrower cable.
+Newer computers improve this further by the common use of modular power supplies with removable cables, and cases with cable management areas behind the motherboard, leaving the front of the case free flowing.